 • Skilled nursing care in a health facility includes the combination of personal care and certain skilled nursing services, including independent living or living-alone services.
 It also includes nursing care in the home.
 It is an optional benefit for qualified individuals who have already received their initial 3-day hospital stay.

 • Inpatient care in a skilled nursing facility – This is a care program for individuals who delay developing their capacity for self-management, need additional assistance in their daily living, and cannot do so safely at home.
 Skilled nursing care is needed in these situations.
 The most common benefits covered under Medicare Part A (Hospital Insurance) include skilled nursing facility services.

 • Hospice care is a specific type of in-home health care provided to enhance the quality of life for people dying from a life-threatening illness or disease.
-Hospice encompasses services that vary from utility-based home health services, intensive care at home, and compassionate care.
+Hospice encompasses services that vary from utility-based home health services to intensive care at home, and compassionate care.

 • Home health care – Home health care provides physical, social, and psychological services.
 These services can be provided in various settings such as the home, in-home respite care, home healthcare aides, and emergency room visits.
 Medicare Part A (Hospital Insurance) is an optional benefit for qualified individuals who have already received their initial 3-day hospital stay and have been hospitalized for at least 24 hours during the same hospitalization.